Skip to content

 // Amount from request

-await coco.wallet.handleInbandPaymentRequest(mintUrl, prepared, handler);
+await coco.wallet.handleInbandPaymentRequest(transaction, handler);

 // Override or provide amount

-await coco.wallet.handleInbandPaymentRequest(mintUrl, prepared, handler, 100);
+const customTx = await coco.wallet.preparePaymentRequestTransaction(mintUrl, prepared, 100);

 Note: If the payment request specifies an amount, providing a different amount will throw an error.
 The requested amount is always exact.